-The 2022 Atlantic hurricane season kicks off on June 1st.
-This year’s season is predicted to be especially active according to scientists from Colorado State University.
-According to researchers, “Residents living along United States coastlines should prepare for an above-average probability for major hurricanes making landfall”.
+The 2022 Atlantic hurricane season is set to begin on June 1st.
+This year’s hurricane season is anticipated to be particularly active, as indicated by the predictions from scientists at Colorado State University.
+Researchers have stated, “Residents living along United States coastlines should prepare for an above-average probability for major hurricanes making landfall.“

-3) Protect the physical site of your business – Often when planning for disasters and emergencies we think of the critical processes we need to protect within our businesses.
-What goes overlooked is our physical locations and some of the steps we can take to storm-proof them.
-Simple actions such as boarding up windows and doors can fortify your location.
+3) Protect Your Physical Location: While planning for disasters and emergencies, we often focus on safeguarding critical processes within our businesses.
+However, we sometimes overlook the physical locations and measures we can implement to fortify them.
+Simple actions like boarding up windows and doors can enhance the resilience of your business premises.

 4) Enable Remote Work: Consider allowing your workforce to work remotely, reducing liability and potentially relocating them outside the impact area.
 Incorporating remote operations into your business continuity plan is essential, depending on your specific needs.
 Have contingency plans in place, leveraging modern technology to facilitate remote work.